whysosuso/whysosuso.github.io/_posts/2021-06-06-Holistic-Admissions-In-India.md

 - their reason to pursue the program in the said institution and things that they aspire to do with the education;
 - their ability to engage well and communicate their thoughts in a coherent manner

-HAP also allows universities to build a class that is diverse and is representative of diveristies that the larger society has.
+HAP also allows universities to build a class that is representative of diveristies that the larger society has.
 The reason why an applicant (A) is selected could be different from why another applicant (B) gets selected.
+Each applicant is assessed as an individual and not just a test score.

 **The problem in Holistic admissions**